Join the quickly-expanding, ever-changing, and essential field of Information Technology.

 Fill out the short form on the right to speak to an Enrollment Counselor and get started today.

-The Bachelor of Science in Information Technology program is designed to train individuals for information technology jobs and prepare graduates for professional certification exams (CompTIA A+, CompTIA Network+, CompTIA Security+, CompTIA Project+, Microsoft SQL, Microsoft Server 2012, etc.) that enhance student job market value.
+The Bachelor of Science in Information Technology program is designed to train individuals for information technology jobs and prepare graduates for professional certification exams (such as CompTIA A+, CompTIA Network+, CompTIA Security+, CompTIA Project+, Microsoft SQL, Microsoft Server 2012, etc.) that enhance student job-market value.
 Specializations in multiple subject matters will provide enhanced targeted skills and additional certification preparation.
 Upon completion of the degree program, students will have a foundational and practical knowledge across the field of information technology.
+Note: The IT program prepares students to work with, administer, and operate a variety of operating systems.
+To be successful in the program, students must have access to a Windows-based operating system and the Microsoft Office Suite.

 Click here to view our learning outcomes assessment data.